Updated on March 2nd, 2023 by Quinn Mohammed

 Overall, we expect 2% annual FFO-per-share growth over the next five years.
 EPR’s growth will be fueled by its competitive advantages.
 EPR’s competitive advantage is its portfolio of specialized properties.
 EPR has methodically identified the most profitable properties through years of experience and focuses its investments in these areas.

 It certainly isn’t immune to recessions, but we see EPR as one of the better-run REITs in our coverage universe for these reasons.
 A return to growth should allow the company to slowly raise the dividend over time.

 EPR’s dividend history was impressive heading into 2020.
 The company had increased its annual per-share dividend by roughly 6% per year from 2010-2019.
 Of course, the pandemic forced the company to suspend its dividend for most of 2020.

-Fortunately, EPR management expects the recent recovery to continue.
-This expectation gave management the confidence to reinstate the monthly dividend at a rate of $0.275 per share.
+Fortunately, EPR management expects the recovery to continue.
+This expectation gave management the confidence to increase the monthly dividend 10% to a rate of $0.275 per share.
 This equals an annual dividend of $3.30.

 On an annualized basis, the $3.30 per share dividend is still below the pre-COVID payout of $4.59 per share.
 Still, at a level of $3.30 per share, EPR stock yields 8.1%.
 Therefore, EPR stock is still attractive for income investors as a high dividend stock.

 EPR has a reasonably leveraged capital structure that affords it significant flexibility.
 It has worked to repair its balance sheet in the wake of the pandemic, to further improve its dividend safety and growth potential.

 Source: Investor Presentation

-All of this supports EPR’s growth plans and by extension, its ability to not only pay its dividend, and hopefully raise it over time.
+All of this supports EPR’s growth plans and by extension, its ability to not only pay its dividend, but also to hopefully raise it over time.

 EPR’s dividend appears to be secure, and it is likely the trust will continue to raise it at meaningful rates over time if its FFO continues to recover back to pre-COVID levels.
 This makes the stock attractive for those seeking current income and dividend growth.